heron-solver/heron/doc/examples/A320-Autobrake.md

   <img src="A320-Autobrake-RTO-after72.png" width="600">
 </p>

-An alternative satisfying run is possible when adding `RTO sporadic 25. on time-S` which specifies to reject takeoff at 25 s.
-In this case, it is not possible to reach V1, VR and hence aircraft lift off.
+An alternative satisfying run is possible when adding `RTO sporadic 25. on time-S` to the specification, which specifies to reject takeoff at 25 s.
+For instance, this may happen when warnings or dangerous situations are observed by the pilot-in-command.
+In this case, it is not possible to reach V1, VR and hence aircraft will not lift off.